 Bottom line: Refined carbs, especially sugar, may raise blood pressure.
 Some studies have shown that low carb diets may help reduce your levels.

 Berries are full of more than just juicy flavor.

 They’re also packed with polyphenols, natural plant compounds that are good for your heart.

-Another study assigned people with high blood pressure to a low-polyphenol diet or a high-polyphenol diet containing berries, chocolate, fruits and vegetables (37).
+One study assigned people with high blood pressure to a low-polyphenol diet or a high-polyphenol diet containing berries, chocolate, fruits, and vegetables (35).